Thomas Meyer zu Schlochtern: Later career

-After another year (2010–2011) Meyer was advisor for the André Volten Foundation, and then he continued as freelance curator, researcher and writer.
+After another year (2010 to 2011) Meyer was advisor for the André Volten Foundation, and then he continued as freelance curator, researcher and writer.

 Among others Meyer lectured about contemporary German painters as Penck, Immendorff, Kiefer, Lüpertz, Baselitz.
 He interviewed deviant artist Reynaldo Chirino for a project by Bik Van Der Pol.
 He was among the first to participate in the Artist in the World project by André Smits.
 In 2014 he published a book about Yubi Kirindongo, a rebellious artist from Curaçao.